zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 - **Username:** `User`
 - **Password:** `password`

-> ⚠️ **Note:** It may take a minute for Render to spin up Apache Superset.
+> ⚠️ **Note:** It may take several minutes for Render to spin up Apache Superset.
 Please be patient!